-The free movement of capital in the EU is a critical function of the Community, as effective investment is necessary to build and maintain business presence across borders.
+The free movement of capital in the EU is a critical function of the Community, as an effective investment is necessary to build and maintain a business presence across borders.
 Articles 63-65 of the Treaty of the Functioning of the European Union (TFEU) govern the freedom of movement of capital.

-The prohibition of restrictions on the movement of capital prevents all rules that make it difficult to invent in another member state, or to raise capital in another member state.
-Thus, the purpose is to prevent both the explicit or implicit discrimination on capital movement within the community.
+The prohibition of restrictions on the movement of capital prevents all rules that make it difficult to invest in another member state or raise capital in another member state.
+Thus, the purpose is to prevent explicit or implicit discrimination on capital movement within the community.

-Article 63 TFEU is short, but governs the scope of impact, including investments, inheritance and certain tax deductions for gifts “in kind”.
-It also covers movement of payments for transactions, as opposed to investments.
-The relations to third party countries are covered by Article 64 TFEU.
-This freedom of movement is not a given method, but a legislative one.
-The Council, may unanimously adopt measures to step backwards from the liberalization of freer movement of capital.
+Article 63 TFEU is short but governs the scope of impact, including investments, inheritance, and certain tax deductions for gifts “in-kind.”
+It also covers the movement of payments for transactions, as opposed to investments.
+The relations to third-party countries are covered by Article 64 TFEU.
+This freedom of movement is not a given method but a legislative one.
+The Council may unanimously adopt measures to step backward from the liberalization of freer movement of capital.

-As in most areas of the TFEU, there are certain abilities of the member states to have exceptions, and therefore be able to implement certain restrictions on the movement of capital.
+As in most areas of the TFEU, there are certain abilities of the member states to have exceptions and, therefore, implement certain restrictions on the movement of capital.
 These are set out in Article 65 TFEU.
-They cover areas between foreign and domestic taxpayers, and revolve predominantly around the tax system.
+They cover areas between foreign and domestic taxpayers and revolve predominantly around the tax system.
 They cannot be applied in a discriminatory manner and must be applied in the least restrictive method.
 The article also provides for exceptions in policy areas such as:

 - Urban Planning